-Officials, suspect exchange gunfire outside Texas courthouse
+Man shot in gunfire exchange outside Dallas courthouse dies

-DALLAS (AP) - Police say a person has been shot after exchanging gunfire with federal officers outside a federal courthouse in downtown Dallas.
+DALLAS (AP) - A masked 22-year-old man was killed in an exchange of gunfire with federal officers outside a federal courthouse in downtown Dallas Monday morning, an FBI official said.

-Police say the suspect in the shooting Monday morning outside the Earle Cabell Federal Building has been taken to a hospital and that no one else was injured.
+FBI Special Agent in Charge Matthew DeSarno said late Monday morning that Brian Isaack Clyde was pronounced dead at a hospital following the shooting outside the Earle Cabell Federal Building.
+A large law enforcement presence was visible downtown late Monday morning, with police closing off several blocks around the federal building.

+“At this time we have no information indicating that there are other shooters, other threats to the community.
+We are working on one vehicle, we will have that cleared shortly,” DeSarno said.

+Following the shooting, a bomb squad examined a vehicle associated with the man as a precaution and performed controlled explosions.
+Two loud blasts from that could be heard downtown Monday morning.

-The Dallas Morning News reports that one of its photographers outside the building witnessed a gunman opening fire.
-A photograph shows authorities tending to a man lying on the ground in a parking lot outside the building.
+The Dallas Morning News reports that one of its photographers, Tom Fox, was outside the building and witnessed a gunman opening fire.
+A photograph shows authorities tending to a shirtless man lying on the ground in a parking lot outside the building.

+Fox said he was outside the building when a man in a mask parked at the corner of two downtown streets.
+He said the man ran and began shooting at the courthouse, cracking the glass of the door.

-The window panes in a revolving door of courthouse were broken afterward.
+The window panes in the courthouse’s revolving door were broken.

+Chad Cline, 46, who lives in a building near the courthouse, told The Associated Press that just before 9 a.m. a message was broadcast throughout the building that there was an active shooter in the area and that residents should stay inside.
+Less than half an hour later, another message said there was a potential bomb threat and that residents needed to leave.
+He, his wife and their two dogs went to a coffee shop.
+When he returned to his building later in the morning, he asked an officer armed with a rifle when he would be able to get back in and the officer didn’t know.

+Associated Press writers Jamie Stengle and Diana Heidgerd contributed to this report.

 Copyright © 2019 The Washington Times, LLC.